WebAssembly/spec/md-proto/WebAssembly.md

 module.

 Each import contains:
- - a *signature index*, identifying a signature in the [Type Section](#type-section).
+ - a *signature index*, identifying a function signature in the [Type Section](#type-section).
  - a *module string*, identifying a module to import from.
  - a *function string*, identifying a function inside that module to import.